Introduction - Ensuring Privacy

 D24 H2CE.

-Under the GDPR, you have the following rights, which Bon Secours will always work to uphold:
+Under the GDPR, you have the following rights, which Bon Secours Health System will always work to uphold:

-For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 14 of this Statement.
+This Privacy Statement should tell you what you need to know, but for more information about our use of your personal data or exercising your rights as outlined above, please contact us using the contact details provided in how to make a complaint or provide a compliment section of this Statement .

 Data Protection Commission,